lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 Adds comments about the situation based upon INT and WIS and quest options based on various stats ** TODO: Weak Poison dialogue options need to be added to Caelar scene at bridge
+	     Add dialogue option to Caelar scene at bridge about scrying pool scene with H-man (if viewed)

 ------------------------------------------------------------------------
 SoD - Ditch tour-guide Corwin Schael - by Lauriel